johnmogi/wordpress_form_to_sheets/readme.txt

 == Setting Up the Submission Handler URL in WordPress == After deploying the Google AppScript as a web app, follow these steps in your WordPress admin dashboard:

-1. Navigate to the 'DMT Form Management' page.
+1. Navigate to the 'mogi Form Management' page.
 2. Enter the URL of the deployed Google AppScript in the 'Submission Handler URL' field.
 3. Click 'Save URL' to store your settings.